Verlihub/verlihub/plugins/python/README.md

 **Benefits:**
 - Scripts cannot interfere with each other's global state
 - Each script has its own `vh.myid`, `vh.botname`, etc.
-- Memory corruption in one script doesn't affect others
+- Errors in one script doesn't affect others
 - Scripts can be loaded/unloaded independently

 **Limitations:**